Using Computers – Do’s and Don’ts

 Students will be able to understand the rules before entering the computer lab.

-- Prior Knowledge of parts of the computer is needed, if they are going to use Word Wall.
+3. Prior knowledge of parts of the computer is essential if Wordwall is to be used.

-Activities to improve fine motor skills and eye-hand coordination: Click here
+Here are a few activities to improve fine motor skills and eye-hand coordination:

 Technology